Landmark Decisions To Enhance Academic Profile

-The Syndicate approved the appointment of more than 150 regular faculty members in different departments of University of Sargodha, including 8 Professors, 9 Associate Professors, 32 Assistant Professors and 80 Lecturers.
-These appointments, made through a merit-based transparent process, were recommended by two successive Selection Boards.
-The landmark decision will help overcome the problem of acute shortage of faculty, especially at Sargodha Medical College, due to which quality of education and hence university ranking were being compromised.
+The Syndicate approved the appointments of regular faculty members in different departments of the university, including eight professors, nine associate professors, 32 assistant professors and 80 lecturers.
+All the appointments were made strictly on merit after being recommended by the two successive Selection Boards.
+The landmark decision is expected to help overcome the problems of acute shortage of faculty, especially at Sargodha Medical College, due to which the quality of education and hence university ranking were being compromised.

 Drastically curtailing the number of private colleges affiliations, and establishing regulatory control over Public-Private Partnership campuses, to improve university's public image, has emerged as another priority during the current vice chancellorship.
 As part of this process, the Syndicate approved to disaffiliate 71 private sector colleges for their poor performance and falling short of the required quality standards.
 In a long awaited step, the Syndicate also granted its approval of the revised Service Statues of the employees of Grades 1 to 21, which have been updated in accordance with current market requirements.
 Besides approving the list of local and foreign experts for selection of qualified faculty and fair assessment of advanced research, the Syndicate also approved to grant 15 PhD degrees to the candidates of different faculties.